yt-koike/dify-plugin-civitai/README.md

 ### Description

-This is an unofficial CivitAI plugin for Dify and is basically a nodified version of [CivitAI Rest API](https://developer.civitai.com/docs/api/public-rest).
+This is an unofficial CivitAI plugin for Dify and is basically [CivitAI Rest API](https://developer.civitai.com/docs/api/public-rest) turned into Dify nodes.

 ### Setup